“Embrace and love your body, it is the most amazing thing you will ever own.”

 Sports therapy massage and Holistic massage has an overall positive effect on the body and mind.
 Massage helps the body by relieving muscular tension, relaxing muscles and reducing muscle soreness and fatigue.
 Massage therapy helps to relieve muscular restriction, tightness, stiffness and spasms.
 It reduces muscle soreness and fatigue by enhancing blood circulation that results in an increase in the amount of oxygen and nutrients available to the muscles.
 When muscular tension is reduced, the patient’s range of motion is improved.
 Massage therapy increases flexibility by lengthening muscles and promoting relaxation not only of the body but also of the mind.
 Massage helps the body to use its natural resources to heal in an event in an injury whether it be an acute injury, and overuse injury or a soft/hard tissue injury, thus not becoming drug dependent.

-I am now so grateful that I get to help others, to aid recovery and to create that space in their week for some ‘zen’.
+Charlotte is now so grateful that she can help others, to aid recovery and to create that space in their week for some ‘zen’.

 Frequently asked questions

 What personal data will you collect from me and how will it be used?

 To ensure that the treatment I give is safe for you, and to keep client records that comply with the terms of my insurance, I gather personal and contact information on my client consultation forms.
 The data I collect includes name, date of birth, telephone number, email address and postal address.
 I also collect medical and health information on my consultation form, for example, details of any health conditions you have currently, or historically, and medications you are taking.